yvseann/archinator/README.md

 ## Features

-- INSTALL ARCH (SOON.
-IT DOESN'T EVEN DO THAT YET.
-IT IS LITERALLY A GLORIFIED OPTIONS CHOOSER WHICH THEN DOES NOTHING. as of now. maybe if i stick with this project.)
+- INSTALL ARCH

 ## Lessons Learned

-bash. i learned bash. kinda i still suck at it. because this project is barely even done yet and it's just something im doing in my spare time at school
+bash. i learned bash. kinda i still suck at it though.

+I also learned ai fucking sucks, documentation is way fucking better to diagnose your problems

 ## INSTALL TO ARCHISO